ahenoch/Masterthesis/README.md

 `python3 Clustering.py -i A.fasta -p 50 -t 12`

 The FASTA file exceeds the size allowed to be placed in the repository.
-The following table can be used as input in the [nucleotide search interface](https://www.fludb.org/brc/influenza_sequence_search_segment_display.spg?method=ShowCleanSearch&decorator=influenza) of the Influenza Research Interface.
+The following table can be used as input in the [nucleotide search interface](https://www.fludb.org/brc/influenza_sequence_search_segment_display.spg?method=ShowCleanSearch&decorator=influenza) of the Influenza Research Database (IRD).

 | Field | Parameter |
 | -- | -- |